alesvaupotic/svelte-5-next-121-context/README.md

-# Reproduction of difference in context behaviour between 120 and 121 versionsUCTION
+# Reproduction of difference in context behaviour between 120 and 121 versions

+## Replace next-120 with next-121 and it breaks

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).